François Léon Benouville dit Léon Benouville

 Paris, 1821 – 1859

-Stamp of the artist François Léon Benouville (L. 228c) lower left.
+Stamp of the artist François Léon Benouville (L. 228c) lower right.

 Born in Paris in 1821, François Léon Benouville apprenticed in the studio of François Édouard Picot at the Ecole des Beaux-Arts in 1837.
 Younger brother of the landscape artist Achille Benouville, he started at the Salon of 1838.
 After obtaining the great Prix de Rome for painting in 1845, Léon left for his stay at the Villa Medici in the company of his brother, winner of the grand prize for historical landscape the same year.
 In Italy, Léon devoted himself to history painting, developing a predilection for religious subjects.
 On his return to France, he obtained public recognition with Saint-François d’Assise, transported dying to Sainte-Marie-des-Anges, blessed the city of Assisi, exhibited at the Salon of 1853 and purchased for the Luxembourg museum ( now in the Musée d’Orsay, Paris).
 He died prematurely at the age of 38 of typhoid fever.